r7wx/easy-gate/README.md

 ### Docker Compose (behind nginx)

 <p align="justify">
-If you need to host Easy Gate behind an already running nginx instance, you can use the docker-compose file in the examples directory:
+If you need to host Easy Gate behind an already running nginx instance (or other reverse proxies), you can use the docker-compose file in the examples directory:
 </p>

 ```yml